 For gargling, take a large sip of the mixture and keep it in your mouth for a few seconds.
 Then, for approximately 30 seconds, tilt your head back and gargle the saltwater in your throat.

-You can follow the same procedure over and over again until you feel the relief.
+You can follow the same procedure over and over again until you feel relief.

 Last Words